The Bemidji State University Nursing Program is accredited by the Commission on Collegiate Nursing Education.

-The Associate Degree (AS/RN) and Diploma (PN) programs are currently in candidacy status with the Accreditation Commission for Education in Nursing, an esteemed national accreditation agency.
+The Associate Degree (AS/RN) and Diploma (PN) programs are currently pursuing accreditation with the National League for Nursing Commission for Nursing Education Accreditation (CNEA), an esteemed national accreditation agency.

-- The program is in candidacy with ACEN.
-It has been approved by the Minnesota Board of Nursing.
+The program is approved by the Minnesota Board of Nursing.
 Prospective students have the opportunity to determine whether the program meets their needs.